kazurayam/CodeReuseInKatalonStudio/README.md

 - Custom Keywords
 - Test Listeners

-If you have a single Web Application and 2 or more people work together to test it, as Vinh Nguyen mentioned in ["Sharing test cases or keywords to multiple projects"](https://forum.katalon.com/discussion/5343/sharing-test-cases-or-keywords-to-multiple-projects), the best solution is to create a Katalon Studio project and put it into remote Git Repository.
-In this figure, Alice and Bob share the project X via Git remote repository.
+If you have a single Web Application and 2 or more people work together to test it, then the best solution is to create a Katalon Studio project and put it into remote Git Repository as Vinh Nguyen mentioned in ["Sharing test cases or keywords to multiple projects"](https://forum.katalon.com/discussion/5343/sharing-test-cases-or-keywords-to-multiple-projects).

+In the following figure, Alice and Bob share all artifacts of the project X via a Git remote repository.

 ![Sharing project by remote Git repository](https://github.com/kazurayam/CodeReuseInKatalonStudio/blob/master/docs/Sharing%20project%20by%20remote%20Git%20repository.png)

+No more words necessary I think.

+However, what would happen if your team has multiple Web applications to test and therefore you created multiple Katalon Studio projects?
+It is quite likely, you want to reuse some artifacts across project border.